Hawaii Foreclosure Laws and Procedures

 Also, most people who take out a loan to buy a residential property in Hawaii sign a promissory note and mortgage.
 These documents give homeowners some contractual rights in addition to federal and state legal protections.

 So, don't get caught off guard if you're a Hawaii homeowner behind in mortgage payments.
-Learn about each step in a Hawaii foreclosure, from missing your first payment to a foreclosure sale.
+Learn about each step in the Hawaii foreclosure process, from missing your first payment to a foreclosure sale.

 In a Hawaii foreclosure, you'll most likely get the right to: